marked-gil/the-million-euro-quiz/README.md

 ## FIXED BUGS
 ___
 * **ISSUE:**
     This site has 3 pages (html files) and using only 1 javascript file.
-When I ran the 'game page', it works perfectly fine without errors.
+When I ran the 'game page', it worked perfectly fine without errors.
 But, when I went to the 'home page', an error showed up in the console: `Uncaught TypeError: Cannot set properties of null (setting ‘innerText’) at displayQuestion`.
     * **INTENDED OUTCOME**:
     I expect no error to show up even in the console when I go to any pages of the site.